This article covers how to access and work with anti-malware events. For general best practices related to events, see Events in Deep Security.

 - Delete Failed: An infected file could not be deleted for a variety of possible reasons.
 For example, the file may be locked by another application, is on a CD, or is in use.
 If possible, Deep Security will delete the infected file once it is released.

-- Quarantined: An infected file was moved to the quarantine folder.
+- Quarantined: An infected file was moved to the identified files folder.

 - Access Denied: Deep Security has prevented the infected file from being accessed without removing the file from the system.